Frequently Asked Questions

 This simply means that they have appeared in your practice, and you have tried to answer the card at least once.

 What do you mean by “words that I can remember”?

-If you tap on a course, it shows how many words that you can remember.
+If you tap on a deck, it shows how many words that you can remember.